anywaydense/QubesEphemerize/README.md

 ```
 Usually hvmvm will only be usb-sys and usb-net.
 The command above disables the patch for these HVM's.
 I plan on fixing this issue in the
 next iteration of the patch.
+Reboot the system
+and you are done.

 ## Additional comments*